GSA-TTS/identity-handbook/_articles/devops-scripts.md

 y
 ```

-After updating, [recycle the app][config-recycle] so it creates new instances that will download
+After updating, [restart_passenger][passenger-restart] so that passenger is restarted and will download
-this updated config.
+this updated config without needing to stand up new instances.

-[config-recycle]: {% link _articles/appdev-deploy.md %}#config-recycle
+[passenger-restart]: {% link _articles/appdev-deploy.md %}#passenger-restart

 ### Looking at Changes to Secrets